 TIP: If your visit doesn’t coincide with a festival, you may wish to visit Yatai Kaikan in Takayama.
 This exhibition hall houses several giant floats from the famed Takayama Matsuri on rotation throughout the year.
 It helps you appreciate just how tall the floats really are!
 It’s one of my favourite things to do in Takayama.

-There is always an event or special holiday to look forward to throughout the year in Japan.
+There is always an event or special holiday to look forward to throughout the year celebrating Japanese ancient culture.
 If you’re lucky, you may be able to experience a matsuri (festival).
-They are many centuries old and usually associated with a major local shrine.
+They are many centuries old, some of the largest Japa cultural events and usually associated with a major local shrine.

 The most notable are the Yuki Matsuri/Sapporo Snow Festival in Hokkaido (winter), Kanda Matsuri in Tokyo (late spring), Gion Matsuri in Kyoto (summer), Nebuta Matsuri in Aomori (summer) and Takayama Matsuri (spring & autumn).

-For other special events, keep an eye out for symbolism during your visit so you know what it means:
+For other special events abut Japanese lifestyle and culture, keep an eye out for symbolism during your visit so you know what it means:

 - January: New Year, Coming of Age ceremonies for those who turned 20.

 - February: Sapporo Snow Festival in Hokkaido and plum blossom matsuri.

 - March: Hina Matsuri (Doll’s Festival) to pray for happiness and growth of girls.
 You may see beautiful traditional Japanese dolls on display.

 - April: Plenty of spring matsuri to celebrate cherry blossoms, azaleas, wisteria and other spring flowers.

 - May: Children’s Day to pray for happiness and growth of boys.
 Celebrated with carp streamers flying outdoors.